franciscozorrilla/metaGEM/README.md

 snakemake organizeData
 ```

-Finally, ensure that the line 6 of your Snakefile is indeed pointing to the dataset folder with sample specific subfolders.
+Ensure that the line 6 of your Snakefile is indeed pointing to the dataset folder with sample specific subfolders.
 In the case of this tutorial:

 ```
 IDs = sorted([os.path.splitext(val)[0] for val in (glob.glob('dataset/*'))])
 ```

+Finally, configure the cluster_config.json file by editing the account field in line 3 of the cluster_config.json file.

 ### 1. Assembly

+We use the metaSPAdes assembler which contains its own internal quality control module.
+If you wish to use another assembler such as [megahit](https://github.com/voutcn/megahit), we recommend pre-processing using [fastp](https://github.com/OpenGene/fastp) or [trimmomatic](https://github.com/timflutre/trimmomatic).

 ### 2. Binning